Ode to a Nightingale: Background

 Of Keats's six major odes of 1819, "Ode to Psyche", was probably written first and "To Autumn" written last.
-Sometime between these two, he wrote "Ode to a Nightingale".
+Some time between these two, he wrote "Ode to a Nightingale".
 It is possible that "Ode to a Nightingale" was written between 26 April and 18 May 1819, based on weather conditions and similarities between images in the poem and those in a letter sent to Fanny Brawne on May Day.
-The poem was composed at the Hampstead house Keats shared with Brown, possibly while sitting beneath a plum tree in the garden.
-According to Keats' friend Brown, Keats finished the ode in just one morning: "In the spring of 1819 a nightingale had built her nest near my house.
+The poem was composed at the Hampstead house Keats shared with his friend Charles Armitage Brown, possibly while sitting beneath a plum tree in the garden.
+According to Brown, Keats finished the ode in just one morning: "In the spring of 1819 a nightingale had built her nest near my house.
 Keats felt a tranquil and continual joy in her song; and one morning he took his chair from the breakfast-table to the grass-plot under a plum-tree, where he sat for two or three hours.
 When he came into the house, I perceived he had some scraps of paper in his hand, and these he was quietly thrusting behind the books.
 On inquiry, I found those scraps, four or five in number, contained his poetic feelings on the song of the nightingale."
 Brown's account is personal, as he claimed the poem was directly influenced by his house and preserved by his own doing.
 However, Keats relied on both his own imagination and other literature as sources for his depiction of the nightingale.

 The exact date of "Ode to a Nightingale", as well as those of "Ode on Indolence", "Ode on Melancholy", and "Ode on a Grecian Urn", is unknown, as Keats dated all as 'May 1819'.
 However, he worked on the four poems together, and there is a unity in both their stanza forms and their themes.
 The exact order in which the poems were written is also unknown, but they form a sequence within their structures.
 While Keats was writing "Ode on a Grecian Urn" and the other poems, Brown transcribed copies of the poems and submitted them to Richard Woodhouse.
 During this time, Benjamin Haydon, Keats' friend, was given a copy of "Ode to a Nightingale", and he shared the poem with the editor of the Annals of the Fine Arts, James Elmes.
 Elmes paid Keats a small sum of money, and the poem was published in the July issue.
 The poem was later included in Keats' 1820 collection of poems Lamia, Isabella, The Eve of St Agnes, and Other Poems.